 Please note: the events here took place over Christmas 2017.
 We'll be adding more details for Christmas 2018 closer to the time, so keep checking back.

 London is a wonderful place to be at Christmas.
 Take a look at our guide to Christmas in London for inspiration on getting stuck into the festive season.
 If skating's your thing, you're in the right place.
-We'll be updating this page as more 2016 Christmas ice rinks are announced, so keep checking back.
-In the meantime, check out this list of 2015 festive ice rinks to get a flavour of what to expect.
+We'll be updating this page in the run-up to the festive season, as more information becomes available.
 Looking for other festive things to do?
 Take a look at our Christmas in London page.

 Somerset House ice rink

 The courtyard at Somerset House will be frozen over once again for the Fortnum & Mason ice rink, centred around a 40ft tall Christmas tree.
 Look out for the special club nights, skate school, and Alpine-themed Fortnum's Lodge.
 The Christmas Arcade returns too, for a chance to stock up on Fortnum's goodies before the big day, as well as the Skate Lounge — a bar and cafe overlooking the ice rink (we highly recommend the gingerbread, if last year is anything to go by).